tokentranslator-group/tokentranslator/README.md

 # tokentranslator
 Experemental project.
 Can be used to create equations or proposals translators by defining replacers for each term (token) with use of gui web interface.
 Currently contain support for Wolfram->sympy (or cpp), Tex-> sympy (or cpp).
 Also can extract arguments from equation/proposal.
-Has experemental sampling proposal generator i.e. for proposal can create subset of it's arguments at which this proposal is true.
+Has experimental sampling proposal generator i.e. for proposal can create subset of it's arguments at which this proposal is true.

 ### Examples of translation:
 #### Tex to sympy (cpp):